 Online dating makes dating, in general, seems easy.
 In the first hour, I joined I was overwhelmed by literally hundreds of Marks making their move on me.
-I know it seems like I’m overexaggerating but the first couple of days when you join new dating app you’re rewarded with a premium membership.
+I know it seems like I’m overexaggerating but the first couple of days when you join a new dating app you’re rewarded with a premium membership.
 Meaning you can see everyone who liked you.
 The number I remembered was 246 likes for me.
 In the first hour.

-Being young and (relatively) pretty girl at online dating app is hell.
+Being a young and (relatively) pretty girl at an online dating app is hell.
 Most of the apps have a notification system and even when you turn it off it’s impossible to make sense of the messages left for you.
-All of the matches, likes, and messages are in one group in most of the apps and sorting them out gets boring and not worth it after a while.
+All of the matches, likes, and messages are in one group in most of the apps, and sorting them out gets boring and not worth it after a while.
 That’s the main reason I have deleted most of them.
 The apps should really work on a better filtrating system.